sphinx-contrib/confluencebuilder/doc/directives.rst

     .. versionadded:: 1.2

-    The ``jira_issue`` directive allows a user to build a JIRA macro to be configured with a provided JIRA key.
+    The ``jira_issue`` directive allows a user to build a Jira macro to be configured with a provided Jira key.
 For example:

     .. code-block:: rst